Pep Segura

-José Segura Rius (born 23 January 1961 in Olesa de Montserrat) is a Spanish professional football coach.
+Josep "Pep" Segura Rius (born 23 January 1961) is a Spanish professional football coach.

 Segura won both the Greek championship and Cup with Olympiacos after the sacking of Takis Lemonis in March 2008.
 He decided to leave the club after the end of the season, despite winning two titles, because the board was planning to agree with a more experienced coach.
 Also the 4–0 defeat from AEK Athens for the championship was a black page for him in Olympiacos.
 Before joining Olympiacos he was assistant coach to Lorenzo Serra Ferrer at AEK Athens.
 In May 2009 Segura agreed to join Liverpool as a Technical Manager at the club's Academy.

 On 12 March 2011, Liverpool announced they had parted company with reserve team boss John McMahon with academy technical director Jose 'Pep' Segura taking over for the rest of the season.

 On 25 September 2012, Liverpool FC confirmed that Segura had left the club.